Columbia Basin Trust Arts and Culture Grant Programs

 Can I get feedback on my application?

-After receiving your results, you can contact the CKCA office to schedule a telephone appointment to receive feedback on your application.
-It is best to request feedback within two to three months after the adjudication.
+After receiving your results, you can contact the CKCA office to schedule a telephone or video appointment to receive feedback on your application.
+Feedback appointments will become available within three months of the adjudication meeting.
 Feedback regarding your application is a service provided to assist you in the future with the application process.
-It is not intended as an opportunity for applicants to dispute the decision made.
+It is not intended as an opportunity to dispute the decision.
 Bullying or abusive behaviours directed toward staff or volunteers will not be tolerated.
-Please respect that funding decisions will not be overturned.
+Respect that funding decisions will not be overturned.

 Can I find out who was approved for CKCA (and/or Trust) funding?

 Yes.
-Projects approved for CKCA funding are listed (by year) on the CKCA Funding web page.
-In addition, Columbia Basin Trust has an online searchable database of projects approved for funding for all Trust funding, including that which is administered by CKCA.
-The Trust website is ourtrust.org
+Projects approved for CKCA funding are listed by year online.
+In addition, the Trust has an online searchable database of projects approved for all Trust funding, including that administered by CKCA.
+Visit ourtrust.org.

 Grant Awards and Reporting